 If the buyer is just taking out a conventional loan, you’ll probably only need to fix major structural issues that put the value of the house at risk, such as foundation cracks or a deteriorating roof.

 This list is more extensive because an FHA loan is provided to low-income homebuyers who may not have extra money to cover repairs on their own.
+States and banks can also set their own requirements, so always check your local regulations.

 15. How can a real estate agent help me sell a home?

+A good listing agent has in-depth knowledge of the area and how your home compares to others on the market.
 They’ll have a good idea of how much you can get for your home and ways you can improve its value.

 The top 15 real estate questions to ask when buying a home